Crisis Management: Is it important and how is it effective

 The most important thing when dealing with a crisis is to move quickly but calmly.
 Get to know your facts and work out where the threat is coming from.

-Whether it’s from social media or news outlets, pin-pointing exactly where and what people are saying can make it easier to identify the situation and work out how to handle it.
+Whether it’s from social media or news outlets, pin-pointing exactly where and what people are saying can make it easier to identify the situation and work out how best to handle it.

 Keep key messages consistent